Vermont Agency of Commerce and Community Development (ACCD)

 Municipalities without a confirmed local planning process may apply for funding but only to create a municipal plan approvable by the RPC.
 They must also have voted to provide local funds for municipal and regional planning purposes.
 Grant proposals from municipalities that have received RPC recommendations to bring their plan into compliance with statewide requirements must address the changes identified by the RPC.

 Municipal organizations other than the planning commission (such as the conservation commission) may apply for a grant, but only with prior approval of their town’s planning commission and legislative body.
 Each municipality may submit only one application per year.

 Municipalities may not receive funding if they are (a) suspended or debarred by the Federal Government; (b) delinquent in submitting their subrecipient annual reports; or (c) delinquent in submitting their Single Audit Reports (if required).

-Two or more municipalities may apply jointly for a consortium application (up to $35,000).
-Applications must address a shared issue and must identify a lead municipality to administer the project.
-All municipalities in a consortium must have a confirmed local planning process by September 30, 2017.
+Two or more municipalities may apply jointly for a consortium application.
+Applications must address a shared issue and identify a lead municipality for financial administration of the project.
+The RPC may serve as grant administrator for consortia (see consultant selection below).
+All municipalities in a consortium must have a confirmed local planning process by September 30, 2018.
 No member of a consortium may apply for an individual MPG the same year.